Allied health assistant

 Skills You Might Learn

-- Hands-on practical experience
+• Hands-on practical experience.

-- Observing and learning from industry qualified and experienced professionals
+• Observing and learning from industry qualified and experienced professionals.

-- Working in real-life scenarios and environments
+• Working in real-life scenarios.

 Typical Tasks & Duties